1969 National League Championship Series: Game 1

 In Game 1, the top 2 Cy Young candidates faced off with the eventual winner Tom Seaver taking the mound for New York, while the Braves sent out Phil Niekro, who was the only other pitcher to receive a Cy Young vote in the NL, behind Seaver.
 The Mets struck first in the second off Niekro when Jerry Grote singled in a run with two on and Ken Boswell scored on a passed ball by Braves catcher Bob Didier.
-The Braves cut the lead in half in their half on a sacrifice fly by Clete Boyer with runners on second and third off of Seaver.
+The Braves cut the lead in half in their half on a sacrifice fly by Clete Boyer with runners on second and third off Seaver.

 The Braves took a 3–2 lead in the third inning scoring twice on three consecutive one-out doubles by Felix Millán, Tony González, and Hank Aaron.
 The Mets immediately re-took the lead in the fourth inning on a two-run triple by Bud Harrelson after a two-out single and walk.

 Gonzalez then tied the game at 4–4 in the fifth inning with the first home run in NLCS play.
 Hank Aaron gave the Braves the lead with a home run in the seventh.

 In the eighth, however, things fell apart for the Braves.
 Wayne Garrett led off with a double and was singled home by Cleon Jones.
 Art Shamsky singled and Jones stole third.
 Ken Boswell then grounded to first, but Braves first baseman Orlando Cepeda threw wildly home in an attempt to retire Jones.
 Boswell reached first and Al Weis, running for Shamsky, went to second.
 Ed Kranepool forced Weis at third, and Grote grounded out to first, putting runners on second and third.
 Harrelson was walked intentionally to load the bases.
 Then, J.C.
 Martin, batting for Tom Seaver, drove in two runs with a single to right center.
 Harrelson came around to score from first when González misplayed the hit.
 Martin reached second, but was cut down in a rundown.
 Ron Taylor pitched two shutout innings to close it out as the Mets won the first NLCS game in history.